codess-aus/DP-100/Optimize.md

 **normalized_root_mean_squared_error** metric.
 This metric is well suited for the evaluation of regression algorithms.
 This metric is not optimal for classification model evaluation.

 **log_loss** metric.
 This metric is used for logistic regressions and similar extensions, such as neural networks.
 This metric is not optimal for classification model evaluation.

+**AUC_weighted** is the correct metric to evaluate unbalanced datasets.
+It measures the area under the curve with consideration to the mean for each class, weighted by the number of true instance evaluated in each class.

+Set featurization to **auto** if you want Automated ML to identify the features.
+Normalization and scaling are feature engineering transformations that the Automated ML experiment will conduct.